dBransky/2021_technion_ctf/Somewhat OTP/README.md

 bd 1a 2e bd bd bd b4 cd f5 e4 ce bd bd 93 9e bd - bd
 00 2e 23 01 78 a5 3f 76 00 00 00 07 74 49 4d 45 - 00
 ```
-so i wrote this python script to construct a changing xor key where every 16 bytes the key changes according to the first bytes in the sequence:
+so i wrote this python script to construct a changing xor key where every 16 bytes the key changes according to the first byte in the sequence:
 ```ruby
 with open('file', 'r') as file: bytes_list = file.read().split(' ')